 During a recent trip to Fearrington Village, I signed up for a yoga class.
 I was in South Carolina, we were on a farm, there were cows mooing and birds chirping, so yoga seemed most appropriate.
-With each chaturanga and Vinyasa flow, I felt myself becoming one with nature—I was fully at peace.
+With each chaturanga and Vinyasa flow, I felt myself becoming one with nature—I was entirely at peace.
 That is until we geared up to do inversions, and the instructor warned anyone with their period against taking part.
 Not that I can successfully do an inversion, but my clear head was making me feel invincible, so when she mentioned that, considering I was on the third day of my cycle, I felt knocked down.
-However, the instructor said she had good reasoning: Apparently, when you do a handstand on your period, the blood flow in your reproductive system becomes interrupted and messes with your cycle.
+However, the instructor said she had good reasoning; When you do a handstand on your period, the blood flow in your reproductive system becomes interrupted and messes with your cycle.
 Who knew flowing could affect my internal flow?

-Says Hirshfield-Cytron, "It is perfectly safe to do yoga during the menstrual cycle, regardless of position, and women should not worry about hurting their reproductive organs through this exercise."
+When it comes to the safety of inversions or any other pose during your period, says Hirshfeld-Cytron, "It is perfectly safe to do yoga during the menstrual cycle, regardless of position, and women should not worry about hurting their reproductive organs through this exercise."
 The issue instead mostly lies with being pregnant during yoga.
 "When a woman is pregnant, she should avoid heated yoga and some positions that involve inversions because pregnant women are more likely to get light-headed.
 As the pregnancy develops, the spine adjusts, such that performing all yoga if not done correctly or adjusting to the pregnant state can cause back pain or injury.
 For this reason, prenatal yoga classes are encouraged during pregnancy."

 There's also cause for concern for women who are going through IVF treatments.
 "During infertility treatments when a woman's ovaries are stimulated, yoga positions that involve twists or inversions should be avoided.
 The ovaries swell during IVF stimulation, and these maneuvers could lead to a rare complication called ovarian torsion."